-- 13. Elaborate on economic renewal with regards to effects of entry and exit of firms. - 14.
+- 13. Elaborate on economic renewal with regards to effects of information and public policy. - 14.
 Elaborate on the processes involved in entrepreneurship and its role in the society.

 The above is in accordance to the intended learning outcomes for a three-year Bachelor's degree set by the Swedish Higher Education Ordinance and JIBS mission.